 What is the age range of the Scouts?
 Is the unit currently able to hold the interest of the older as well as younger Scouts?
 Do they offer (or plan to offer) any high adventure activities?
 In troops, younger Scouts traditionally work on their rank requirements so they can advance through the Tenderfoot, Second Class and First Class ranks in their first year in Scouting.
 Much of their attention in meetings and on campouts is devoted to their basic Scout skills for these requirements.
 As the Scouts get into their teens, it is necessary to challenge them in order to hold their interest.
 Scouting has established high adventure programs for Scouts who are 13 years of age or older.
 They may begin high-level canoeing, rock climbing, or sailing.
-Troops and crews may travel to Philmont Scout Ranch for rugged mountain backpacking, Florida Sea Base for scuba diving and sailing, Northern Tier for canoeing in the wilderness, Summit Bechtel Reserve for white water rafting, or to a national jamboree or to other high adventure programs.
+Troops and crews may travel to Philmont Scout Ranch for rugged mountain backpacking, Florida Sea Base for scuba diving and sailing, Northern Tier for canoeing in the wilderness, Summit Bechtel Reserve for white water rafting, or to a national jamboree.

 Who are the Scout leaders in the units?
 Are the leaders trained?
 What training have they attended and when?
 This is a very important part of your consideration of a unit.
 A trained leader should know BSA policies on programs, safety, and youth protection.
 To be considered trained, leaders must have taken training courses offered by the district and council.
 High levels of training are desired.

-Is the unit youth run?
+Is the unit youth-run?
 What is their feeling about youth leadership?
 Most units aim to train their youth for leadership.
 Each troop has a senior patrol leader (SPL), elected by all the Scouts in the troop, who with their assistant senior patrol leader takes the helm for leadership within the troop.
 The troop will also be organized into patrols, units of 5 to 8 Scouts who function together, similar to a Cub Scout den.
 They will have an elected patrol leader and assistant patrol leader.
 In a young troop, the youth will obviously need more adult assistance in running meetings, etc., but in an established troop with older Scouts, you should see evidence of youth leading youth, not adults running the program.
-Crews are also leader by youth and should be youth run.
+Crews are also lead by youth and should be youth-run.

 What is their activity program like?
 Ask to see a copy of their yearly program schedule.
 You’ll want to see how often they camp out.
 The outdoor program for troops recommends 9-12 campouts per year, including summer camp.
 Do they camp in the winter?
 Do they participate in the district and council activities such as the district camporee, council Scout Fair, council Scouting for Food?
 Do they offer special activities at meetings?
 Do they invite speakers on certain topics?

 What is a typical meeting like?
-Is it youth run?
+Is it youth-run?
 Is it upbeat?
 Are the youth kept busy?
 Is it fun?
 Do they show respect to the flag ceremony, to the program, to the adults, to each other?
 Is good discipline evident within the program?
 Do they use the patrol method?

 What are their uniform requirements?